ARTICLES

 Princess roses by Alexandra Farms

 Alexandra Farms grows something rare: Princess Garden Roses, imported from carefully tended Japanese stock, now flourishing on a high‑altitude rose farm in Colombia.
-In Bogotá’s fertile savanna, warm Andean days and cool nights give these roses shape, structure, and subtle fragrance.
+In Bogotá’s fertile savanna, warm Andean days and cool nights give these roses shape, structure, and fragrance.
 Picked and sorted by hand, they come from passionate growers who know each rose by name.
 Have you already checked out their fairytale-like princess collection?

 Not Your Standard Garden Roses - A Look at the Princess Line From Alexandra Farms

 The Princess collection from Alexandra Farms features a selection of Japanese garden roses developed through years of careful breeding.
-Each variety is grown at high altitude in Colombia under controlled conditions, with a focus on precision and consistency.
+Each variety is grown at high altitude in Colombia with a focus on precision and consistency.
 These are not large-scale production roses.
 Quantities are limited, quality is prioritized, and every stem is selected by hand.

 Princess Midori green by Alexandra Farms